 \section{Introduction}

 Decentralised finance (DeFi) is evolving rapidly.
-Since the launch of Uniswap, a flurry of innovations has emerged in this space, many of which revolve around the so-called automated market maker (AMM) technology.
+Since the launch of Uniswap, there is a flurry of innovations in the DeFi space, many of which revolve around the so-called automated market maker (AMM) technology.
 AMMs are decentralised trading venues where liquidity providers (LPs) and liquidity takers (LTs) interact under pre-defined trading rules; see \cite{adams2021uniswap,adams2023uniswap,capponi2021adoption}.
-AMMs such as Uniswap have become a cornerstone of DeFi, enabling users to trade assets without using traditional limit order books.
+AMMs such as Uniswap are key to DeFi, enabling users to trade assets without using traditional limit order books.
 Among the most prominent AMM designs, the constant function market maker (CFM) maintains an invariant of the form \( f(x, y) = k \), where \( x \) and \( y \) denote the reserves of two assets, and \( f \) is a fixed function that determines the trading rules.
-A key attraction of CFMs is passive liquidity provision: liquidity providers can supply capital to the pool without the need for continuous rebalancing or active order placement, as is required in traditional limit order book markets.
+A key attraction of CFMs is its passive liquidity provision: liquidity providers are able to supply capital to the pool without the need for continuous rebalancing or active order placement, as is required in traditional limit order book markets.
 In return for providing liquidity, LPs earn a pro-rata share of the fees collected on trades executed in the AMM.
 However, LPs also face risks, most notably the so-called impermanent loss (IL), which arises due to price fluctuations between the pooled assets and external market prices.\\